-If you’re brand new to the email industry—or even if you’re a veteran—there may be some confusion about what an email template actually is.
+If you’re brand new to the email industry—or even if you’re a veteran—you may be asking yourself, what is an email template?

 Is it a single email sent to a subscriber?
 Something saved in an email service provider’s WYSIWYG editor?
 A collection of code snippets to build new campaigns?

-In this post (and the accompanying video) we break down exactly what makes an email template, well, a template.
+In this post (and the accompanying video below), we break down exactly what makes an email template, well, a template.

 Defining a template

 So, what is an email template?
 An email template is an HTML file composed of reusable code modules, making it as easy as copying and pasting your copy, links, and image URLs to create an email.

 Let’s break that down.